cabforum/smime/SBR.md

 ##### 3.2.3.2.2 Verification of assumed name

-Applicants MAY request an assumed name (also known as "doing business as", "DBA", or "d/b/a" name in the US and "trading as" name in the UK) to be included following the formal legal name in the Certificate `subject:organizationName` attribute.
+Applicants MAY request an assumed name (also known as "doing business as", "DBA", or "d/b/a" name in the US and "trading as" name in the UK) to be included in the Certificate.
 The CA or RA SHALL verify that:

 1. The Applicant has registered its use of the assumed name with the appropriate government agency for such filings in the jurisdiction of its incorporation or registration; and
 2. The assumed name filing continues to be valid.